-Currently in the market there are different brands which are betting on hydrogen.
+Currently in the market there are different brands which are betting on hydrogen powered cars.
 Toyota with its Mirai, Honda with its Clarity Fuel Cell, Hyundai with its Nexo and Audi with its h-tron quattro, join energy companies such as Repsol, Enagás and Gasunie that support this technology.

 Mercedes has done one step further by offering its GLC F-Cell, a plug-in hybrid based on two clean energy sources: hydrogen and electricity.
 Without any doubt, the first world vehicle edition that combines both technologies.
 Will it mean a before and an after in sustainable mobility?

 Toyota, besides starting series production of the first hydrogen-based vehicle, has also decided to bet on this technology.
 TME (Toyota Motor Europe) together with DIFFER (Dutch Institute for Fundamental Energy Research) are carrying out an innovative and pioneering project in the market in which it’s possible to produce hydrogen directly through wet air.

 By a photo-electrochemical device in contact with air and exposed to sunlight it’s possible to produce this type of fuel without generating any waste.
 The first prototype, which is still in an experimental phase, obtained a surprising 70% performance and next steps are focused on optimizing the device structure and its efficiency.

 In Germany or California there are already half a hundred hydrogen power stations, in United Kingdom about 20, in France a about 15 and in Spain half a dozen (located in Seville, Huesca, Albacete, Zaragoza and Ciudad Real).
 In addition, Japan has stated that its main source of energy will be hydrogen.
 And countries like Norway, Belgium, Italy and United Kingdom include this technology in their future mobility plans.